How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story

 The basic idea is when you're starting out, in most cases, you don't know the demand for this or that brand/item.

-That's why I'd recommend starting with the goods that you have at home.
+That's why I'd recommend starting with the handbags that you have at home.

 If you have a Michael Kors bag that you're not wearing, try to sell it.
-List it on free ad boards like Craiglist or in social networks.
-This way you won't have to spend money on items that will probably never sell.
+Start by listing on free ad boards like Craiglist or on social networks.
+This way you won't have to spend money on items that will probably never sell and at the same time gain valuable experience as to where the demand is higher.

-If you have a friend who is a luxury addict, you can help her sell her items making some profit.
-A normal profit for a consignment store is 30% (minus the fees, taxes etc) but in the end of the day, it's up to you.
+If you have a friend who is a luxury lover, you can offer her to sell some of her items with a little margin.
+A normal margin for a consignment store is 30% (minus the fees, taxes etc) but in the end of the day, it's up to you.
+You can also offer to do it for free, again, to gain some traction.

 You'll learn a lot about demand and the decisions you'll take from here will be much wiser.